-Not knowing where to start is actually very common – and it is not a bad thing at all.
-If you struggle with knowing how to start writing, you’re in good company.
+Not knowing how to start writing is very common – and it is not a bad thing at all.
+If you struggle with knowing where to begin with your writing, you’re in good company.
 The first paragraph, the first chapter and the first page are sources of sweet agony to most of us.

 There are two main obstacles when it comes to starting writing, and I’ll talk about each of them in turn:

 This post contains an affiliate link, which means if you click and purchase, I receive a tiny referral fee at no cost to you.
 This helps to support my writing until I make the Sunday Times bestseller list.
 Thank you x